 What is Occupational Therapy and how can Childworks assist my child?

-Childworks provides comprehensive and affordable occupational therapy for children aged three and a half through to the end of high school.
+Childworks provides comprehensive Occupational therapy for children aged three through to the end of high school.
 Parents and carers are always involved and are part of the therapeutic process.

 Childworks involves the use of therapeutic activities to improve the child’s sensory, motor, cognitive, emotional, social and physical skills and abilities.
 For example, if a child has difficulty performing school work due to poor co-ordination, visual perception or poor ability to concentrate, Childworks may be of assistance.
-We also look at developmental activities such activities that improve a child’s independence.
+We also look at developmental activities and activities that improve a child’s independence.
 A child may have difficulty with dressing themselves.
 They may need cues to understand what step comes next, they may need modification of the activity such as something to help them manage zippers, they may need help to learn specific skills or they may need some other form of assistance.
-If your child has difficulty with activities they need to do in their everyday lives, then occupational therapy at Childworks may help.
+If your child has difficulty with activities they need to do in their everyday life, then Occupational Therapy at Childworks may help.

 How is Childworks different?